 Get Life Insurance

 Now that you’re not on your own, it’s time to start thinking about protecting your new family.
 Your spouse is counting on your income to make ends meet.
 That’s why it is important to protect them if you die.
 Getting a term life insurance policy can help them with more than just the funeral bill.
 It will also help your family to pay of any debt, replace your income, and help replace any lost income they may have due to their inability to work after your death.
 Term life insurance is super cheap.
 Non-smoking, 25 year-old males can typically find at least $250,000 in coverage for just $25 a month.
 That’s a pretty sweet benefit for less than the price of dinner at Applebees.
-Use the widget below to compare costs for you!
+Get a free term life insurance quote from PolicyGenius.

 Change Your Beneficiaries

 If you already have a life insurance policy, it’s important that you remember to change the beneficiaries on those existing plans.
 Since you’ve gotten married, it’s only logical that you’d want your spouse to get everything should you die.
 However, regardless of the fact that you’re married, the listed beneficiary is entitled to receive any insurance payout not your spouse.
 So, to avoid any family money fights, change your beneficiaries right away.

 Creating a last will may not seem urgent right now, but it’s just one more way to protect your loved ones when you die.
 Any time you have a major life change, you should consider updating your will.
 In the event that you do die, it gives direction about what you want to have done with your assets.
 If you have kids, a will can also help determine who will receive custody.
 LegalZoom can help you create a last will in about 15 minutes.
 Simply follow the step-by-step process, submit it for review, and sign it once you get it in the mail.
 Even if you don’t have much, just get it documented in a will.
 That way, you’re not leaving any major decisions up to a judge’s discretion.